keelancook/lanyon/_posts/2021-02-16-introducing-charles-ezra.md

 ![Ezra Birth Banner](https://i.imgur.com/DKEyjTb.png)

 The Cook family has some big news to share!
 We want to announce to you Charles Ezra Cook, our second child and first son.
-We are presently on day three and mug 24 of coffee, but thankful to God for our newest addition to the family.
+We are presently on day six and mug 58 of coffee, but thankful to God for our newest addition to the family.

 <!--more-->